Beta · 20 free units · worth $499 each

 Will it work with my gate opener?

 Almost certainly.
 Proxly works with virtually all residential gate openers — LiftMaster, Chamberlain, DoorKing, FAAC, Nice, Viking, Apollo, Elite, Linear, Eagle, and others.
 Two wires from the Hub connect to two terminals on your gate opener's control board.
-I'll confirm compatibility for your specific model once you apply.
+We'll confirm compatibility for your specific model once you apply.

 Does Proxly need internet?